-Foster care is when a child is placed into the care of foster carers because they are unable to live with their own family.
+Foster care is a broad term which means that a child is living with a fostering family because they are unable to live with their own birth family.

-Our foster carers support these children and provide them with a stable, safe family home for as long as they need it – this could be anything from a few days or weeks to months or even years.
+Our foster parents support children in foster care and provide them with a safe, caring, stable family home for as long as they need it – this could be anything from a few days or weeks to months or even years.

 How is fostering different to adoption?

 Fostering and adoption are very different.
 When you adopt a child, you become their legal guardian and you’re responsible for them just as you would be for your own child.
 There are specialist adoption agencies you can approach to adopt.

 It’s not the same when you foster – legal responsibility remains with their own birth family or, in some cases, the local authority.

 This means that, in many cases, a child won’t stay with you until they reach adulthood – although this does happen when a child is fostered long term.
 Often when caring for a child for a short period of time, you can’t make decisions for them on your own.
 For example, in some cases you may need to ask before taking a child on holiday or check that mum and dad are happy for you to arrange a change of hairstyle.